 Provence may not spring to mind as a setting for a mystery, but these authors think so.
-If you enjoy a who done it, then this collection of murders, thefts, drug busts and generally bad actors is for you.
-Settings are Provencal vineyards, art galleries and even on the chic the French Riviera.
+If you enjoy a who-done-it, this collection of murders, thefts, drug busts and generally bad actors is for you.
+Settings include Provencal vineyards, art galleries, and the chic French Riviera.
 Enjoy diving into the pages of these novels and attempting to solve the mysteries.

-Death on the Riviera by John Bude (pen name) writes lyrically about the Riviera: in Cap Martin, the blue waters of the Mediterranean.
+Death on the Riviera by John Bude (pen name) writes lyrically about the Riviera: the blue waters of the Mediterranean in Cap Martin.
 At first, the romantic magic of the Mediterranean leaves the stodgy Scotland Yard Inspector unmoved.
 But gradually, he falls under the spell of the place.
-With part of the mystery solved, Meredith realizes he will have to return home shuddering to wet England.
-In her review Mary-Jane Deeb writes, it is not easy either to leave this book and return to real life, away from the beauty real and imagined of this magical part of the world.
+Finally, with part of the mystery solved, Meredith realizes he must return home, shuddering to wet England.
+In her review, Mary-Jane Deeb writes that it is not easy to leave this book and return to real life, away from the beauty of this magical part of the world.

 Mary-Jane Deeb is a published mystery writer and avid reader.
-Her first novel, published in 2004, was set in Provence: Murder on the Riviera, Her protagonists are amateur detectives: a French Grand-mere of the old school, who lives in Grasse in an old country house (a mas), and her half-American, and very modern grand-daughter Chrissy (Marie-Christine de Medici).
+Her first novel, published in 2004, was set in Provence: Murder on the Riviera.
+Her protagonists are amateur detectives: a French grandmere of the old school who lives in Grasse in an old country house (a mas) and her half-American and modern granddaughter Chrissy (Marie-Christine de Medici).

-A Christmas Mystery in Provence was inspired by a family holiday to the town most famous for its perfume production.
-The Provençal Christmas traditions midnight mass to the thirteen desserts provided Mary-Jane all the material she needed for this mystery.
+A Christmas Mystery in Provence was inspired by a family holiday in the town most famous for its perfume production.
+The Provençal Christmas traditions, from midnight mass to the thirteen desserts, gave Mary-Jane all the material she needed for this mystery.

-Death of a Harlequin which is set in Nice and Grasse in the spring, includes many of the traditions of the Mardi Gras carnival in Nice, with its huge flower-decked floats all designed according to a particular theme which is different each year.
+Death of a Harlequin, set in Nice and Grasse in the spring, includes many traditions of the Mardi Gras carnival in Nice, with its vast flower-decked floats designed according to a particular theme that is different each year.

-Writing a book is hard enough, but writing one with your spouse, well apparently that is a recipe for success.
-Death in Provence is Serena Kent’s first novel and your introduction to her main character Penelope Kite.
-The nom-de-plume is perfect for a couple who split time between Provence’s Luberon and Kent in England.
+Writing a book is hard enough, but writing one with your spouse is a recipe for success.
+Death in Provence is Serena Kent’s first and your introduction to her main character, Penelope Kite.
+The nom-de-plume is perfect for a couple who split time between Provence and Kent in England.

-The second book in this series Death in Avignon was published in June 2019.
-Another page-turner for murder-mystery lovers.
-Penelope Kite is back with many of the same characters, but this time the scene of the crime has changed.
+The second book in this series, Death in Avignon, was published in June 2019—another page-turner for murder-mystery lovers.
+Penelope Kite is back with many of the same characters, but the crime scene has changed.